learnrelay/learnrelay/content/introduction/get-started.md

 * In any case, you can always check the branch containing the solution for the current step to get a hint or two on how a solution could look like.

-* Note that you have to paste your GraphQL endpoint to `package.json` as explained in the [Environment Setup](#environment-setup) section once for every branch.
+* Note that you have to paste your GraphQL endpoint to `package.json` as explained in the [Environment Setup](#environment-setup) section and to Relay's network layer in `index.js` once for every branch.
 Make sure to commit both this change and your actual work in the code itself before changing your branch.

+* In this guide, you will notice that sometimes you will be confronted with a lot of concepts that are yet unknown to you.
+Don't worry when you come across something you don't fully understand yet!
+With the practical exercises you can get a better feeling for how everything works together and usually things get a lot clearer in a following chapter.
+If you ever have a question or a suggestion, please feel free to join the `#learnrelay` channel in our [Slack](slack.graph.cool).

 ## GraphQL Endpoint